 We invite graduates of past Medical Acupuncture for Physicians courses to join an upcoming class as a "Returning Warrior."
-Physicians who have completed the MAFP course withing the past three years may take any or all five-day clinical units.
+Physicians who have completed the MAFP course withing the past three years may take any or all of the five-day clinical units.
 If more than three years have passed, graduates are required to register for all three live units.
 Benefits of repeating the clinical units include:

 - Honing acupuncture skills that may have ebbed during a period of lapsed acupuncture practice;